ptizei/ptizei.github.io/_posts/2020-8-15-CompostAnalysis.md

 \*\* Random footnotes are probably going to be frequent too...
 Side thoughts are a big part of my thought process and I always loved reading the wild footnotes in books like [The Mezzanine](https://en.wikipedia.org/wiki/The_Mezzanine) and [the whole Discworld series](https://en.wikipedia.org/wiki/Discworld).

-\*\*\* By "collecting data into a '.csv', read that I took photos of the board when it got full and then typed everything up manually.
+\*\*\* By "collecting data into a `.csv`, read that I took photos of the board when it got full and then typed everything up manually.
 I don't think even the best modern image recognition software could reliably decode my awful handwriting!"

 \*\*\*\* Of course, the fallible human forgot to record when that switch happened!